oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-gpu/README.md

 # `CMake based GPU Project` Template
-A minimal project template for GPU using CMake build system.
+A minimal project template for GPU using the CMake build system.

 For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.